kpratt97/ticket-lifecycle-/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>osTicket - TIcket Cycles</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the cycles of a help desk ticket from the User to the agent resolvinge the ticket.<br />

 <h2>Video Demonstration</h2>